authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 1. Use the mechanism in the a= tag to retrieve the validated hash.

-2. Compute the hash of the logo in the l= tag.
+2. If the TLS server identity certificate presented during the TLS session setup does not chain-up to a root certificate the Client trusts then logo validation has failed and the indicator MUST NOT be displayed.

+3. If the evidence document does not contain a single valid VMC certificate chain then logo validation has failed, and the indicatore MUST NOT be displayed.

+4. Retrieve the logo from the URI specified in the l= tag and compute its hash.
+If the logo is supplied in compressed SVGZ format then the hash of the compressed version MUST be used.

-3. If the hash of the logo does not match the validated hash, then logo validation has failed and then indicator MUST NOT be displayed.
+5. If the hash of the logo does not match the validated hash from the VMC, then logo validation has failed and the indicator MUST NOT be displayed.

-4. If the hashes match, and the validated hash is from a trusted source, then the indicator can be displayed per receiver policy.
+6. If the hashes match, and the validated hash is from a trusted source, then the indicator can be displayed per receiver policy.

 Affix BIMI status to Authentication Results header field {#bimi-results}
 ----------------------------------